FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 ● Stay aware!
 Be sure you are keeping up to date with what is going on in the world using reputable news sources.
 The online English version of the reputable Greek newspaper Kathimerini is also a very reliable source of information.

-● Follow the news about COVID-19 on the CDC, WHO, and State Dept. pages and subscribe to their newsletters.
+● Follow the news about COVID-19 and health & safety matters on the CDC, WHO, and State Dept. pages and subscribe to their newsletters.

 ● CYA will also be sharing articles and announcements about Greece, so make sure you read all the emails we send you.